systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 ### Contribution Age Bands

-To set contribution Age, click the **'Contribution Age Bands'** link and then click the '**New Contribution Age Band'** button to add a new Age band as shown below:
+To set contribution Age, click the **'Contribution Age Bands'** link and then click the **'New Contribution Age Band'** button to add a new Age band as shown below:

 <img  alt="New Contribution Age Band" width="97%" height="auto"  class="center"  src="../.vuepress/public/schemesetup/image66.png">